Generalising Aumann's Agreement Theorem: Aumann's Original Argument

-\textbf{Remark:} A knowledge model $(\Omega, Q_1, Q_2,...,Q_N, \Sigma)$ mimics a situation where $N$ individuals are about to learn the answer to various questions - possibly through observations.
-The answers for agent $i$'s questions is codified in the partition $Q_i=\{Q_1^1,Q_1^2,...,Q_1^{M(i)}\}$ representing mutually exclusive, collectively exhaustive propositions.
+A knowledge model $(\Omega, Q_1, Q_2,...,Q_N, \Sigma)$ mimics a situation where $N$ individuals are about to learn the answer to various questions---possibly by observing the outcomes of tests, experiments, horse races and the like.
+The answers for agent $i$'s questions are codified in the partition $Q_i=\{Q_{i}^1,Q_{i}^2,...,Q_{i}^{M(i)}\}$ representing mutually exclusive, collectively exhaustive propositions.
 See fig.~\ref{Fig.KnowledgeModel}.

 \begin{definition}[Knowledge] Let $(\Omega, Q_1, Q_2,...,Q_N, \Sigma)$ be a knowledge model.
 We say that an agent $i$ \emph{knows} $E \in \Sigma$ at $\omega$ whenever $Q_{i}(\omega) \subseteq E$.
 The $i$-th knowledge operator for this model is defined as